Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (delete), resource (Synthetics tests), and method (by public ID).
-It distinguishes itself from sibling tools like create-synthetics-test and update-synthetics-test.
+The description clearly states the action (Delete), the resource (Synthetics tests), and the method (by public ID).
+This distinguishes it from sibling tools that delete other resources.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.